imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/text_similarity.md

 |      dishonest junk | Make huge profits without work, earn up to $10... |  0.03 |

 - As obvious from the result, even though there is hardly any common sub-string between the query and the data, the results make sense in a semantic way. `Beijing` is connected with `asia` and `war`, while `ice shelf` is connected with `climate change`, and so on.

+!!! note
+    The `score` is the cosine similarity between the embeddings of the two strings (query and data element).
+It's range is between {-1, 1}, and not {0, 1}.
+Do not think of it as probability.

 ### Sentence Transformer